-The Board of Directors held four meetings during 2007.
-Messrs.
-Hock, Hubbard, Pilmanis, Robert, Smith and Warzala attended all meetings.
-Mr. Heath, who was appointed as a Director in August 2007, attended one of two Board meetings since being appointed to the Board of Directors of the Company.
-Messrs.
-Hock, Hubbard, and Pilmanis attended 100% of the total number of meetings held by all committees of the Board of Directors on which they served.
-Mr. Heath, who was appointed as member of the Governance and Nominating Committee in August 2007, attended one of two meetings held since being appointed to that Committee.
+The Board of Directors held four meetings during 2008.
+Each director attended 100% of the total number of meetings of the Board of Directors and meetings held by all committees of the Board of Directors on which he served.
 Our Corporate Governance Principles provide that all directors are expected to regularly attend all meetings of the Board and the Board committees on which he serves.
 In addition, each director is expected to attend the Annual Meeting of Shareholders.
-In 2007, the Annual Meeting of Shareholders was attended by all of the directors at that time.
+In 2008, the Annual Meeting of Shareholders was attended by all of the directors.